Dr Iqbal Malik is a leading London specialist in ASD Closure

 The complication rate is low, about 1-2%.
 These are:

-- Rhythm problems – these usually settle with medication; bleeding (see above);
+- Rhythm problems – these usually settle with medication, and disappear in a few weeks;

 - Device detachment- if the umbrella moves, then it has to be recaptured.
 If it cannot be recaptured, then surgery may be needed to remove it;